Top 10 Mental Benefits of Exercise

 Start doing your favorite exercise and experience the positive vibes of self-esteem!

 Talking on a very basic level, physical fitness boosts self-image and self-confidence.
-Be it any age, size, or gender, exercise quickly increases perception of attractiveness which in result increases the “self-worth”.
+Be it any age, size, or gender, exercise quickly increases the perception of attractiveness which in result increases the “self-worth”.

 3. Boost happy hormones